Commentary

 Celebrity Problem (1 exists)

-• If AA knows BB, then AA cannot be a celebrity, and BB might be a celebrity, so perform the algorithm on S{A}S-\{A\}, a set of n1n-1 people.
+- If A knows B, then A cannot be a celebrity, and B might be a celebrity, so perform the algorithm on S−{A}, a set of n−1 people.

-• If AA doesn't know BB, then BB cannot be a celebrity, and AA might be a celebrity, so perform the algorithm on S{B}S-\{B\}
+- If A doesn't know B, then B cannot be a celebrity, and A might be a celebrity, so perform the algorithm on S−{B}

 Celebrity Problem (0 or 1 exists)